 Here's a step-by-step breakdown on how to dry your carpeting using baking soda:

 To increase the airflow in the home (and lend to the carpets drying), open windows in the rooms where the carpeting is wet.

 Dehumidifiers are great tools to reduce moisture in the affected area.
 Essentially, the dehumidifier will intake damp, moist air, turn it into condensation, and collect the water.
 Run the dehumidifier during the entire water extraction process as well as several days afterwards, just to ensure that all of the excess moisture from the room has been collected.

 3. Use a Wet Vacuum

 Run a wet vacuum over the wet or damp area of the carpet to bring up as much of the water as possible.
-Remove as much water as you can until the carpet is only damp and excess water doesn't come up when you press down into the carpet.
+Remove as much water as you can until the carpet is only damp and excess water doesn't come up when you press down.

 Sprinkle a large amount of baking soda over the damp carpet.
 Depending on the size of the damp carpet, you may need to use more than one canister of baking soda.
-Let the baking soda sit on the carpet for several hours, up to 24 hours, to allow it ample time to soak up the remaining moisture and odor from the carpet.
+Let the baking soda sit on the carpet for a minimum of 30 minutes to allow it ample time to soak up the remaining moisture and odor from the carpet.